 Your Shed is Shabby, Not Chic

-Neglected wood is rotting or the ancient plastic cracking is not shabby chic.
-It’s just shabby.
+Neglected wood is rotting or the ancient plastic cracking, it is not the charming shabby chic style; it's simply shabby.

 An ailing shed won’t be providing effective protection for your stored items.
 That leak could ruin your garden furniture.
 Those draughty gaps could let in critters to nibble your valuables.
-You’ve been meaning to replace it for years, so now is the time.
+You've intended to replace it for years, and now is your opportunity to do so.

 You’ve Outgrown a Small Shed

-Your shed is crammed with gardening guff and creaking at its seams.
+Your small shed is packed with gardening tools and miscellaneous items, straining at its seams with audible creaks.

 It takes ages to get things out and your shins take the brunt as you manoeuvre machines over bamboo canes, desperately trying not to dislodge other stored items.